MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/javascript-debugger-scripting.md

        1 enabled  34:5
 ```

-From here, we'll disable the entry event using sxd en and then just go and let the script continue to the end:
+From here, we'll disable the entry (en) event using the **sxd** script debugger command and then just go and let the script continue to the end.

 ```
 >>> Debug [DebuggableSample 34:5] >sxd en